mixpanel/mixpanel-android/README.md

   of your application.

 * The minimum Android OS version necessary for surveys, in app notifications, and dynamic event binding has been increased to JellyBean/API 16.
+The minimum OS version to use basic tracking features has been increased to Gingerbread/API 9.

 #### v4.4.1